 Don’t allow more than 3 hours between feedings during the day.
 Wake your newborn from a nap to feed him.
 If he’s difficult to wake try undressing him, tickling his feet, and talking to him.

-You don’t want baby having a 5 hour stretch between feeds during the day.
+You don’t want your newborn to have a 5 hour stretch between feeds during the day.
 You want this to happen at night!

-Your baby doesn’t yet understand the difference between day and night.
+Your newborn doesn’t yet understand the difference between day and night.
 This means you’ll find yourself “hanging out” with your little cutie at 3 am.
 It’s par for the course.

 There really isn’t a set number of night feedings that we can work toward just yet.
 Remember, your baby should feed every 2-4 hours around the clock.
-You can ask your pediatrician if you need to wake baby at night to feed or if it’s ok for baby to determine night feeds.
+You can ask your pediatrician if you need to wake your baby at night to feed or if it’s ok for him to sleep as long as he wants.

 Newborn babies typically sleep 14 – 18 hours each day.
 This sounds like so much!
 “Why am I so tired, then?” you might be thinking.